agconti/cookiecutter-django-rest/README.md

 - Fabfile for easily setting up servers

 ## Contributing
-Want a new feature or find a bug?
+Want a new feature?
+Open an issue and let's chat!
+Find a bug?
 Submit a Pull Request!

+This project adheres to the [Contributor Code of Conduct](.github/CONTRIBUTING.md).